anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 **Notes on SR-IOV**

-SR-IOV at the Compute Server routes Guest traffic directly with a partitioned NIC card, bypassing the hypervisor and vSwitch software, which provides higher bps/pps throughput for the Guest VM.
+SR-IOV, at the compute server, routes Guest traffic directly with a partitioned NIC card, bypassing the hypervisor and vSwitch software, which provides higher bps/pps throughput for the Guest VM.
 OpenStack and MANO manage SR-IOV configurations for Tenant VM interfaces.

 - Server, Linux, and NIC card hardware standards include SR-IOV and VF requirements
 - High Performance profile for SR-IOV (hs series) with specific NIC/Leaf port configurations
 - OpenStack supports SR-IOV provisioning
 - Implement Security Policy, Tap/Mirror, QoS, etc. functions in the NIC, Leaf, and other places

-Because SR-IOV involves Guest VLANs between the Compute Server and the ToR/Leafs, Guest automation and VM placement necessarily involves the Leaf switches (e.g., access VLAN outer tag mapping with VXLAN EVPN).
+Because SR-IOV involves Guest VLANs between the compute server and the ToR/Leafs, Guest automation and VM placement necessarily involves the Leaf switches (e.g., access VLAN outer tag mapping with VXLAN EVPN).

 - Local VXLAN tunneling over IP-switched fabric implemented between VTEPs on Leaf switches.
 - Leaf configuration controlled by SDN-Fabric/Global Controller.